root-cyze/Instack-BruteForce/README.md

 ![Screenshot_2024-11-25-23-33-06-763_com termux-edit~2](https://github.com/user-attachments/assets/20f015d0-0d24-4bd8-8f74-00ee0da471a5)

 ## Very Important

-Hello, the most important rule you need to know when using this software is that logging into the target account with this software without using a proxy or tor address will ban your ip address.
-The recommended use is to configure the target's country in the torrc file and then start the tor proxy and use this software.
-If you use this software from the same ip address all the time, you will not benefit.
+- **Logging into the target account** without using a proxy or tor address will result in your **IP address being banned**.
+- **Recommended usage**:
+  1. Configure the target's country in the `torrc` file.
+  2. Start the Tor proxy.
+  3. Use this software while connected through Tor.
+- **Note**: Using this software from the same IP address repeatedly will not be beneficial.

 ## Description